Can a Good Attitude Beat a Bad Resume?

 What Is the Soft‑Hard Skills Debate?

 Hard skills are the tangible, teachable abilities you can prove with a certificate, a project, or a test score.
 Think coding, Excel, data analysis, graphic design—skills you can check off a list.
-Soft skills, on the other hand, are the personal attributes that help you work well with others and figure out the workplace.
+Soft skills, on the other hand, are the personal attributes that help you work well with others and work through the workplace.
 They include communication, teamwork, adaptability, problem‑solving, and emotional intelligence.

 When people talk about employers valuing soft skills as much as hard skills, they’re saying that possessing a technical know‑how is no longer enough.
-The how you apply that knowledge—how you collaborate, manage time, and respond to feedback—has become just as critical.
+The how you apply that knowledge—how you collaborate, manage time, and respond to feedback—has become just as critical And that's really what it comes down to..

 Why the Shift?